sysgears/apollo-universal-starter-kit/README.md

 To bring up the developer menu press ⌘+M.

 #### iOS
-You need to install [xcode].
+You need to install [Xcode].
+Command Line Tools are also required, you can install them by running `xcode-select --install`.
+Next, open up Xcode, go to preferences and click the Components tab, install a simulator from the list.
 After the installation if you run the server, simulator should start on it's own and open the app in Expo.
 To bring up the developer menu press ⌘+D.

+### Watchman
+[Watchman] is needed for hot reload the changes to your device.

 ### Writing the code
 This starter kit is designed so you can use it for just web, mobile or projects using both together.